poseidon-framework/poseidon-framework.github.io/qjanno.md

 ### The CLI interface

-This is the CLI interface of qjanno:
+This is the CLI interface of `qjanno`:

 ```default
 Usage: qjanno [--version] [QUERY] [-q|--queryFile FILE] [-c|--showColumns]